 LawWare & MTD.

-We have been working closely with HMRC throughout 2018.
+We have been working closely with the tac authorities and are now fully HMRC recognised.
 This has led to the development of a new application within the LawWare software that will allow users to submit VAT returns directly.

-You can find further information on MTD by following the links below.
+You can find further information on Making Tax Digital for law firms by following the links below.